Applications open early January β€’ Close March 15

 • Observation walks during the active season

 Optional idea: Schools can involve their PTA, a high school shop class, or community members in building the bee house.
-This often becomes a shared school project students feel proud of.
+This often becomes a shared school project students take pride in.

 Teacher Support and Program Commitments